 Institutional lighting is the worst.
-The hum and flicker of institutional lighting is obnoxious.
+The hum and flicker of institutional light is obnoxious.
 That’s why your parents put concealed, indirect lighting in every room but yours.
 How can you recapture that feeling?

 A table lamp or clamp lamp can get the same charm of indirect lighting without breaking the bank.
-An LED bulb will last forever and the fixture can be had for as little as $20.
-Put it on your desk, on your headboard or on your dresser for all-year class.
+An LED bulb will last a long time, and the fixture can cost as little as $20.
+Put it on your desk, on your headboard or your dresser for all-year class.

 4.)
 Personalize Your Walls

 Think of the walls of your dorm room as an extension of your personality.
-Forgo the cliche Bob Marley and Breakfast at Tiffany’s posters and opt for pieces that you really, truly love.
+Opt for pieces that you genuinely love.
 Art from your favorite vacation spot, photos of friends and pets, or that painting you’ve had hanging in your bedroom forever.

 5.)
 Play with Washi Tape

 Washi tape is colorful, decorative, and it doesn’t leave residue behind, which means most dorm rooms will allow you to put it up!
-It’s also fairly inexpensive, allowing you to add a touch of color around posters, on bookshelves, on doors, and on your walls without spending a fortune.
+It’s also reasonably inexpensive, allowing you to add a touch of color around posters, on bookshelves, on doors, and your walls without spending a fortune.

 6.)
 Utilize the Vertical Space

 It’s a good idea to use vertical space whenever possible.
 Although most dorms won’t let you hang shelves, cutting up an “over the door shoe organizer” into sections can be a great replacement.
-Use 3M hooks to hang your sections on the wall or use push pins to attached it to a cork board.
+Use 3M hooks to hang your sections on the wall or use push pins to attach it to a corkboard.

 Another helpful hint is to raise your bed so you can use the underneath space for seating or storage.
-Stack fridges and other large items on top of storage carts for extra space.
-By using the air between ceiling and floor for everyday storage, you can leave more space for the things that make you feel most at home.
+Stacking large items on top of storage carts will provide extra space.
+By using the air between the ceiling and floor for everyday storage, you can leave more space for the things that make you feel most at home.